 The reason for this is a phenomenal tropical ambience, acquired by picture-perfect ocean views, steep rugged cliffs, and heaps of lush palm trees.

 However, with Tulum still rising in popularity, the ruins can be a bit overrun at times – therefore I can’t stress it enough to visit the Tulum ruins first thing in the morning.
-For those that want to learn more about its history, I highly recommend this guided tour of the Tulum Ruins.
+For those who want to learn more about its history, I highly recommend this guided tour of the Tulum Ruins.

 The incredibly scenic Gran Cenote is among the most attractive cenotes in the Riviera Maya, and luckily for you, it is situated only a stone’s throw away from the town centre of Tulum.